James Raymond Rozanski

 To honor James’ legacy, the family is working to create a scholarship in his name at Parson’s.
 In lieu of flowers, please go to the In Memory of James Raymond Rozanski go fund me page to make a donation which will be greatly appreciated.

-in memory of James Raymond Rozanski, please visit our floral store.
+To send flowers to the family or plant a tree in memory of James Raymond Rozanski, please visit our floral store.